-- (1) Individuals who request reinstatement of their license or who request that their probation be lifted or altered shall provide the department with substantial evidence to support their request.
-This evidence must be in the form of notarized written reports or sworn written testimony from individuals who have personal knowledge of the individual's activities and progress during the period of probation, suspension, or revocation. - (2) For reinstatement of licenses for reasons other than noncompliance with Section 40-5A-1 to -13 NMSA 1978, Parental Responsibility Act, requests for reinstatement of a revoked license shall not be considered by the department prior to the expiration of one year from the date of the order of revocation.
+(1) Individuals who request reinstatement of their license or who request that their probation be lifted or altered shall provide the department with substantial evidence to support their request.
+This evidence must be in the form of notarized written reports or sworn written testimony from individuals who have personal knowledge of the individual's activities and progress during the period of probation, suspension, or revocation.

+(2) For reinstatement of licenses for reasons other than noncompliance with Section 40-5A-1 to -13 NMSA 1978, Parental Responsibility Act, requests for reinstatement of a revoked license shall not be considered by the department prior to the expiration of one year from the date of the order of revocation.
 The date of the order of revocation is the controlling date, unless otherwise specified in the order.
-Reinstatement of a revoked license requires proof of meeting the renewal requirements set forth in this rule and payment of the reinstatement of revoked license fee. - (3) Requests for reinstatement of a suspended license shall be considered at such time as provided by the department in the order of suspension.
-Reinstatement of a suspended license requires proof of meeting the renewal requirements as set forth in this rule, any remedial education, supervised practice or other condition specified in the order for suspension required by the department and payment of the reinstatement of current or lapsed license fee. - (4) When a license is revoked solely because the licensee is not in compliance with the Parental Responsibility Act, Section 40-5A-1 to 13 NMSA 1978, the license shall be reinstated upon presentation of a subsequent statement of compliance.
+Reinstatement of a revoked license requires proof of meeting the renewal requirements set forth in this rule and payment of the reinstatement of revoked license fee of Paragraph (4) of Subsection F of 16.11.2.9 NMAC.

+(3) Requests for reinstatement of a suspended license shall be considered at such time as provided by the department in the order of suspension.
+Reinstatement of a suspended license requires proof of meeting the renewal requirements as set forth in this rule, any remedial education, supervised practice or other condition specified in the order for suspension required by the department and payment of the reinstatement of current or suspended license fee of Paragraph (4) of Subsection F of 16.11.2.9 NMAC.

+(4) When a license is revoked solely because the licensee is not in compliance with the Parental Responsibility Act, Section 40-5A-1 to 13 NMSA 1978, the license shall be reinstated upon presentation of a subsequent statement of compliance.

-- 16.11.2.12 ADVISORY BOARD: The department shall appoint a CNM advisory board to make recommendations to the department regarding the regulation of CNMs. - A. The board shall be comprised of: - (1) three New Mexico licensed CNMs, at least one of whom is actively practicing midwifery; - (2) one New Mexico licensed midwife (LM) who is actively practicing midwifery; - (3) two members of the general public, who shall not have any significant financial interest, direct or indirect, in the profession regulated; - (4) one actively practicing board-certified obstetrician-gynecologist physician; and - (5) one employee of the division. - B. Board members other than the department representative shall be appointed for staggered terms up to three years in length.
+16.11.2.12 ADVISORY BOARD: The department shall appoint a CNM advisory board to make recommendations to the department regarding the regulation of CNMs.

+A. The board shall be comprised of:

+- (1) three New Mexico licensed CNMs, at least one of whom is actively practicing midwifery; - (2) one New Mexico licensed midwife (LM) who is actively practicing midwifery;

+(3) two members of the general public, who shall not have any significant financial interest, direct or indirect, in the profession regulated;

+(4) one actively practicing board-certified obstetrician-gynecologist physician; and

+(5) one employee of the division.

+B. Board members other than the department representative shall be appointed for staggered terms up to three years in length.
 Board members shall serve on a voluntary basis without compensation.
 They shall not serve for more than two consecutive terms.
-The department representative shall not be subject to term limits. - C. The board shall meet a minimum of two times a year when a meeting of the board is called by the director of the division. - D. Board members may submit requests for reimbursement of in-state travel and per diem for attending board meetings in accordance with the Per Diem and Mileage Act, Section 10-8-1 to -8 NMSA 1978 department of finance administration rules, Section 2.42.2 NMAC. - E. Any member failing to attend two consecutive board meetings without good cause and an absence excused prior to the meetings shall be deemed to have resigned from the board.
-[16.11.2.12 NMAC Rp, 16.11.2.12 NMAC,xx/xx/2020]
+The department representative shall not be subject to term limits.

+C. The board shall meet a minimum of two times a year when a meeting of the board is called by the director of the division.

+D. Board members may submit requests for reimbursement of in-state travel and per diem for attending board meetings in accordance with the Per Diem and Mileage Act, Section 10-8-1 to -8 NMSA 1978 and the department of finance administration rules, Section 2.42.2 NMAC.

+E. Any member failing to attend two consecutive board meetings without good cause and an absence excused prior to the meetings shall be deemed to have resigned from the board.
+[16.11.2.12 NMAC - Rp, 16.11.2.12 NMAC,11/24/2020]

 16.11.2.13 SEVERABILITY: If any part or application of these rules is determined to be illegal, the remainder of these rules shall not be affected.

-[16.11.2.13 NMAC - Rp, 16.11.2.13 NMAC, xx/xx/2020]
+[16.11.2.13 NMAC - Rp, 16.11.2.13 NMAC, 11/24/2020]